meilisearch/documentation/learn/advanced/datatypes.md

 }
 ```

-Meilisearch also eliminates nesting in arrays of objects.
-In this case, values are grouped by key:
+Meilisearch's internal flattening process also eliminates nesting in arrays of objects.
+In this case, values are grouped by key.
+Consider the following document:

 ```json
 {